 Child care providers can participate in the Idaho Child Care Program's (ICCP) Child Care Assistance, a program that helps low-income families pay for child care.
 ICCP’s tuition assistance for child care is available to eligible families through the Idaho Department of Health and Welfare.
-This program is for parents who work, attend school, or participate in approved activities to help prevent children from being placed in foster care.
-Providers need to register with ICCP and meet certain requirements if they want to be ICCP Providers.
+The purpose of the program is to support families working toward or maintaining employment.

 Reasons to Become an ICCP Provider